Main Cities of Russia

 Nizhny Novgorod colloquially shortened to Nizhny, is, with the population of 1,250,615, the fifth largest city in Russia and the administrative center of Nizhny Novgorod Oblast.
 From 1932 to 1990, it was known as Gorky after the writer Maxim Gorky who was born there.
 The city is an important economic, transportation and cultural center of Russia and the vast Volga-Vyatka economic region.

 Kazan is the capital and largest city of the Republic of Tatarstan, Russia.
-With the population of 1,143,535, it is the eighth most populous city in Russia.
+With a population of 1,143,535, it is the eighth most populous city in Russia.
 Kazan lies at the confluence of the Volga and Kazanka Rivers in European Russia.

 Omsk is a city and the administrative center of Omsk Oblast, Russia, located in southwestern Siberia 2,236 kilometers (1,389 mi) from Moscow.
 With the population of 1,154,116, it is Russia’s second-largest city east of the Ural Mountains after Novosibirsk, and seventh by size nationally.